XieQi2015/F-Conv/README.md

 Usage:

-    detail usage can be found in the subfolders
+    Detail usage can be found in the subfolders

 Citation: